jkru3/digital-garden/content/index.md

 ---
 <img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExcTFjdDNqcGVlcXpzaGYxcnNvamFrbGVzODN2NHJ0cjM1ZzBwZW56YSZlcD12MV9naWZzX3NlYXJjaCZjdD1n/l0IydFHF2WeTmVMBi/giphy.gif" style="width: 100%; height: 185px; object-fit: cover; object-position: center;">

-hi, i’m [[about me|Joey]], and I’m a 29 year old developer based out of Washington State, USA
+hi, i’m [[about me|Joey]], and i’m a 29 year old developer based out of Washington State, USA

 engineers are at their best when they understand complexity in depth.
 Artists are at their best when the depth of their process defies understanding.
 I aspire to straddle both vocations, and I’ve built [apps](https://clearvote.info/) and written [albums](https://open.spotify.com/album/7Llsm8e0e6zcKQDvMasFCm?si=0RGh8qFtRQOqxshjBY7RDg) exploring that